wp-plugins/featured-articles-lite/readme.txt

 8. Theme Strips (PRO)

 == Changelog ==

+= 2.5.3 =
+* New option to remove credits from sliders
+* Credit image is self hosted
+* HTTPS enabled
+* Solves small bugs related to display tables in administration

 = 2.5.2 =
 * Solved issue in slideshow themes that was causing second slide to show for an instant when page was loading.
 Modified files: all display.php files in all slideshow themes.